 - Q. What is the reporting period for disclosing interests on an assuming office statement or a candidate statement? - A. On an assuming office statement, disclose all reportable investments, interests in real property, and business positions held on the date you assumed office.
 In addition, you must disclose income (including loans, gifts and travel payments) received during the 12 months prior to the date you assumed office. - On a candidate statement, disclose all reportable investments, interests in real property, and business positions held on the date you file your declaration of candidacy.
 You must also disclose income (including loans, gifts and travel payments) received during the 12 months prior to the date you file your declaration of candidacy. - Q. I hold two other board positions in addition to my position with the county.
 Must I file three statements of economic interests? - A. Yes, three are required.
-However, you may complete one statement listing the county and the two boards on the Cover Page or an attachment as the agencies for which you will be filing.
-Report your economic interests using the largest jurisdiction and highest disclosure requirements assigned to you by the three agencies.
-Make two copies of the entire statement before signing it, sign each copy with an original signature, and distribute one original to the county and to each of the two boards.
+However, you may instead complete an expanded statement listing the county and the two boards on the Cover Page or an attachment as the agencies for which you will be filing.
+Disclose all reportable economic interests in all three jurisdictions on the expanded statement.
+File the expanded statement for your primary position providing an original "wet" signature unless filed with a secure electronic signature.
+(See page 3 above.)
+File copies of the expanded statement with the other two agencies as required by Regulation 18723.1(c).
 Remember to complete separate statements for positions that you leave or assume during the year. - Q. I am a department head who recently began acting as city manager.
 Should I file as the city manager? - A. Yes.
 File an assuming office statement as city manager.
-Persons serving as "acting," "interim," or "alternate" must file as if they hold the position because they are or may be performing the duties of the position. - Q. My spouse and I are currently separated and in the process of obtaining a divorce.
+Persons serving as "acting," "interim," or "alternate" must file as if they hold the position because they are or may be performing the duties of the position.

+- Q. My spouse and I are currently separated and in the process of obtaining a divorce.
 Must I still report my spouse's income, investments, and interests in real property? - A. Yes.
 A public official must continue to report a spouse's economic interests until such time as dissolution of marriage proceedings is final.
 However, if a separate property agreement has been reached prior to that time, your estranged spouse's income may not have to be reported.
-Contact the FPPC for more information.

-- Q. As a designated employee, I left one state agency to work for another state agency.
+Contact the FPPC for more information. - Q. As a designated employee, I left one state agency to work for another state agency.
 Must I file a leaving office statement? - A. Yes.
 You may also need to file an assuming office statement for the new agency.